fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Those envoys were Amr bin Al-As and Abdullah bin Abi Rabia (the two embraced Islam a few years later).
 The two envoys took valuable gifts for the king and his clergy in the hopes of convincing the king to return the new Muslims.
 The pagan envoys demanded the Muslims’ extradition on grounds that they had abandoned the religion of their forefathers, and their leader (Muhammad) was preaching a religion different from theirs and from that of the king.
 On hearing the claims against Muslims that the envoys had presented, the Christian king summoned the Muslims to his court.
 The Muslims selected Jafar bin Abi Talib to speak on their behalf.
 With silence in the court, Jafar bin Abi Talib stood up and addressed the king in the following words:>> >

-> “O King! we were plunged in the depth of ignorance and barbarism; we adored idols,
+> "O King! we were plunged in the depth of ignorance and barbarism; we adored idols,
 > we lived in unchastity,
 > we ate the dead bodies,
 > and we spoke abominations,